Re^2TAL: Rewiring Pretrained Video Backbones for Reversible Temporal Action Localization: Related Work

-\paragraph{Temporal Action Localization.} Due to the conflict between GPU memory limitation with the large input video size, most TAL methods are two-step methods in recent years~\cite{Shou2016TemporalAL,lin2018bsn,lin2019bmn,qing2021temporal,zhao2021video}.
-For example, G-TAD~\cite{xu2020g} utilizes graph convolution layers to model the temporal relations between different snippets.
-ActionFormer~\cite{zhang2022actionformer}, a recent anchor-free method, treats an action as a single point, and leverages transformers to capture long-range context.
-Only very few studies work on the end-to-end TAL training \cite{zhao2017temporal,xu2017r,xu2021low}.
-To meet the memory requirements, PBRNet \cite{liu2020progressive} and ASFD \cite{lin2021learning} have to downscale the frame resolution to $96 96$.
-E2E-TAL \cite{liu2022empirical} reiterates the importance of end-to-end training for TAL, though it uses a low-capacity CNN model as the backbone.
-In order to reduce the forward computation, TALLFormer\cite{cheng2022tallformer} proposes to use a feature bank strategy and only updates a portion of features during end-to-end training.
-Compared to these approach, our method doesn't sacrifice any data dimensionality or omit any data sample' training.
+{\textbf{Temporal Action Localization (TAL).}} Due to the conflict between large video data and the GPU memory limit, most TAL methods using deep networks are two-step methods~\cite{Shou2016TemporalAL,lin2018bsn,lin2019bmn,qing2021temporal,zhao2021video, chao2018rethinking, Long2019GaussianTA, lin2019fast, liu2020tsi, bai2020boundary,zhao2023segtad,xu2020g,zhang2022actionformer}.
+For example, using pre-extracted features, G-TAD~\cite{xu2020g} and VSGN~\cite{zhao2021video} utilize graph convolutions to model temporal relations between snippets, and ActionFormer~\cite{zhang2022actionformer} leverages transformers to capture long-range context.
+To mitigate the performance gap between the two-step mechanism and real end-to-end training, some methods explore post-pretraining to enhance the video feature representations for TAL~\cite{alwassel2021tsp,xu2017r,xu2021low}.
+In the meanwhile, researchers also attempt to perform real end-to-end training by reducing network/data complexity~\cite{xu2017r,liu2022empirical, liu2022etad,wang2021rgb,liu2020progressive,lin2021learning,cheng2022tallformer}.
+R-C3D~\cite{xu2017r} is the end-to-end pioneer, but it uses a shallow network C3D~\cite{tran2015learning}, thus restricting the performance.
+PBRNet~\cite{liu2020progressive} and ASFD~\cite{lin2021learning} downscale the frame resolution to $96 96$.
+DaoTAD~\cite{wang2021rgb} makes RGB-only enough by using end-to-end training with various data augmentations.
+TALLFormer\cite{cheng2022tallformer} proposes to use a feature bank strategy and only updates a portion of features during end-to-end training.
+Compared to these approaches, our method doesn't sacrifice any data dimensionality or data samples in training, and it supports very deep networks.
 We significantly reduce memory consumption while preserving the full data fidelity.
 Moreover, our work is complementary to these methods, and can also be used jointly to further reduce memory cost.